 Unfortunately, the police captain, upon given a description of the photograph over the phone, opined to Msgr.
 Murphy that the picture likely did not fit the definition of child pornography and would not be prosecutable.

 The mistake – obviously – is that the diocese still should have immediately removed Ratigan from ministry and filed a police report anyways.
-It did not, and this was clearly a mistake.

 3. Fr.
 Ratigan worked at a parish with a school.
 The school's principal and teachers appear to have violated Missouri's mandated reporting law, yet prosecutors have declined to prosecute them.
 Instead, Kansas City prosecutors have targeted the higher profile target of Bishop Finn.